Angelica137/microblog/README.md

 I worked on this project to continue to learn full-stack software web development with Python.

-I chose this particular project because it uses the skills I need to build my personal projects, including relational database design with one to one, one to many and many to many relationships.
+I chose this particular project because it uses the skills I need to build my personal projects, including relational database design with one to one, one to many and many to many relationships, and structuring a web application using blueprints.

 ## Features